solid/authorization-panel/proposals/acp/use-cases.md

 Location: /policies/personal
 ```

-Apply the podControl [Access Policy](definitions.md#access-policy) to the root of the Pod and all its current and future children.
+Apply the podChange [Access Policy](definitions.md#access-policy) to the root of the Pod and all its current and future children.

 ```HTTP
 PATCH /?ext=acp HTTP/1.1